About Black Magic Sangria

 But no matter which wine you pick, this sangria is bound to be a spooky and crafty addition to any party!

-notes & tips for this black magic drink
+Notes & tips for this Halloween sangria

 - I couldn’t find the pitcher I used for the photos online, but in my searches, I simply fell in love with this sangria pitcher set.
 It’s on my Christmas list!